PUPPY, KITTEN OR ADULT – WHICH IS RIGHT FOR YOU?

 - Many shelter dogs are already housetrained, though they often need some reminders and a few days of adjustment time after their stay at a shelter.
 Even if they were sadly kept outdoors only, adult dogs often only need a day or two to learn that they live inside, but eliminate outside.

 - Many shelter dogs have already lived with children.
 People often assume that they should start with a puppy if they have children.
 Puppies have sharp baby teeth and can play too roughly with young children.
 There are many adult dogs in the shelter that are recommended for households with children.
-And, teaching children about the moral benefits of saving the life of a homeless adult pet is a lesson that will never be forgotten.

 - Adult dogs are easier to train than young puppies because they have longer attention spans.
 Many shelter dogs already know some basic commands taught in their first home or by shelter volunteers.